Treasures of Ancient Egypt in British Museum

 The collection continued well until the Egyptian revolution of 1952 and even beyond that moment before Egypt issued the Law of the Protection of Antiquities in 1983 which declared that "all antiquities are strictly regulated and considered to be the property of the State".

-The question I ask myself is this: how ethical was it for the British Empire to essentially steal (even officially) artefacts from tombs and historical sites of ancient Egypt?
-I guess the answer is "it depends".
-After the financial crisis of 2008-2009 and the revolution of 2011, the looting of ancient sites in Egypt almost skyrocketed, since many people turned to ancient relicts as a way to survive.
+The question I ask myself is this: how ethical was it for the British Empire to essentially steal (even officially) artifacts from tombs and historical sites of ancient Egypt?
+I guess the answer is "It depends".
+After the financial crisis of 2008-2009 and the revolution of 2011, the looting of ancient sites in Egypt almost skyrocketed, since many people turned to ancient relics as a way to survive.

-Bust of King Amenhotep III (1390-1352 BC), also known as Amenhotep the Magnificent, the 9th pharaoh of the 18th Dynasty.
-"His reign was a period of unprecedented prosperity and artistic splendour, when Egypt reached the peak of its artistic and international power (Wikipedia)."
+Bust of King Amenhotep III (1390-1352 BC), also known as Amenhotep the Magnificent, was the 9th pharaoh of the 18th Dynasty.
+"His reign was a period of unprecedented prosperity and artistic splendour when Egypt reached the peak of its artistic and international power (Wikipedia)."

 Head and arm of a statue of Amenhotep III.
 The body is still at Karnak, a temple complex in Luxor, Egypt.